Marharyta Fefilava: Career (2015–present)

 In April 2015, Fefilova won the first Belarusian medal at the European Championships.
 After defeating Louise Furberg and Kristina Tkach, she reached the semi-final of straight pool, losing to Ouschan 36–75 and earning a bronze medal.
 In 2016, Fefilova won her third Baltic Pool League championship, defeating Ukrainian player Daryna Sirantschuk 6–2 in her hometown of Minsk.
 Also in nine-ball, Fjafilawa won her first medal on the Euro Tour at the 2016 North Cyprus Open, reaching the final where she lost 3–7 to Kristina Tkach.
-The following season, she won her first event on the Tour, defeating Oliwia Czupryńska 7–2 in the final of the 2017 Dutch Open.
+The following season, she won her first event on the Tour, defeating Oliwia Zalewska 7–2 in the final of the 2017 Dutch Open.
 Later that season, she won her second event at the 2017 Braga Open, defeating Katarzyna Wesołowska 7–4 in the final.
 After the Braga Open, she finished the season ranked as the number one player on Tour.

 The following two seasons saw Fefilova reach the final of both the 2018 and 2019 Austria Open events.
 She played Jasmin Ouschan in the final of both events, losing both, losing 2–7 and 1–7 respectively.
 In addition to the Austria Open, she reached the final of both the 2019 Klagenfurt Open and 2019 Treviso Open, losing to Tkach on both occasions.